AmiraAli23/pythonic-monopoly/README.md

 ### Average House Value by Neighbourhood

-Using Hvplots, we were able to map the average house value per year, per neighbourhood. the figure below is specific to Danforth, and can be adjusted using the drop down menu.
+Using Hvplots, we were able to map the average house value per year, per neighbourhood.
+The figure below is specific to Danforth, and can be adjusted using the drop down menu.

 <img width="843" alt="Screen Shot 2022-04-04 at 2 08 43 PM" src="https://user-images.githubusercontent.com/99091066/161605098-149f8d1c-54a8-49dc-bad2-0e8e918176b2.png">